 Bring your hiking shoes and do some exploring while you are up there.
 You can look for boulders, waterfalls and swimming holes in Shirley Canyon!
 For really adventurous families, if you hike from the base to Shirley Lake and then to High Camp, your ride back down on the aerial tram is free!
 It's a challenging trail with an elevation change of 2,000 feet.

-You can find lodging in the Village at Squaw Valley (as low as $191 per night).
+You can find lodging in the Village at Palisades Tahoe (as low as $191 per night).
 Squaw Valley Lodge, adjacent to the village and aerial tram, has a pool, six hot tubs and is a great location for families.

 Summer Activities to Do on the Lake